microsoft/promptbench/README.md

 ## What does promptbench currently contain?
 1. **Quick access your model performance:** We provide a user-friendly interface for quick build models, load dataset, and evaluate model performance.
-2. **Prompt Engineering:**
+2. **Prompt Engineering:** We have implemented many prompt engineering methods.
+For example: [Few-shot Chain-of-Thought](https://arxiv.org/abs/2201.11903) [1],  [Emotion Prompt](https://arxiv.org/abs/2307.11760) [2], [Expert Prompting](https://arxiv.org/abs/2305.14688) [3] and so on.
-3. **Evaluating adversarial prompts:** promptbench integrated [prompt attacks](https://arxiv.org/abs/2306.04528) [1] for researchers simulate black-box adversarial prompt attacks on the models and evaluate their performances.
+3. **Evaluating adversarial prompts:** promptbench integrated [prompt attacks](https://arxiv.org/abs/2306.04528) [4] for researchers simulate black-box adversarial prompt attacks on the models and evaluate their performances.
-4. **Dynamic evaluation to mitigate potential test data contamination:** we integrated the dynamic evaluation framework [DyVal](https://arxiv.org/pdf/2309.17167) [2], which generates evaluation samples on-the-fly with controlled complexity.
+4. **Dynamic evaluation to mitigate potential test data contamination:** we integrated the dynamic evaluation framework [DyVal](https://arxiv.org/pdf/2309.17167) [5], which generates evaluation samples on-the-fly with controlled complexity.

 ## Where should I get started?
 If you want to
 1. **evaluate my model on existing benchmarks:** please refer to the `examples/basic.ipynb` for constructing your evaluation pipeline.
-2. **test the effects of different prompting techniques:**
+2. **test the effects of different prompting techniques:** please refer to the `examples/prompt_engineering.ipynb` for testing performance of different methods.
 3. **examine the robustness for prompt attacks**, please refer to `examples/prompt_attack.ipynb` to construct the attacks.
 4. **use DyVal for evaluation:** please refer to `examples/dyval.ipynb` to construct DyVal datasets.